 speaker

 Analyst, Texas Capitol

-Ty, maybe starting with you.
-Certainly thanks for your thoughts, macro thoughts on the oil and gas activity and the impacts across your business segments.
-With the first question, I really wanted to lean in on the water side and specifically the water fundamentals within Delaware Basin.
-Given the recent flurry of mid-term announcements we've seen, it's quite clear there's significant demand for water handling.
-Do you have a sense on the underlying growth and produced water volumes across the basin before activity adjustments are considered?
+Ty, maybe starting with you, certainly thanks for your thoughts, macro thoughts on the oil and gas activity and the impacts across your business segments.
+With the first question, I really wanted to lean in on the water side and specifically the fundamentals, water fundamentals within Delaware Basin.
+Given the recent flurry of midterm announcements we've seen, it's quite clear there's significant demand for water handling.
+Do you have a sense on the underlying growth in produced water volumes across the basin before activity adjustments are considered.
 And where I'm going with this is kind of setting aside the water-oil ratio increase within a well over time.
-We are broadly seeing a shift to deeper intervals, which are more water-wet, and that's seemingly driving water growth at levels elevated to that of oil growth.
-Any perspective you could offer on that would be greatly appreciated.
+We are broadly seeing a shift to deeper intervals, which are more water wet, and that's seemingly driving water growth at levels elevated to that of oil growth.
+So any perspective you could offer on that would be greatly appreciated.

+speaker